cayke1/todoList/README.md

 ## TODO List Challenge
 #### This was a "simple" to do list sent by rocketseat as a challenge (and it was a challenge indeed).
-Using React, Tailwind, Typescript, Immutability, Iteration concepts, among other react bases, I managed to complete it after a few hours.
+Using React, Tailwind, Typescript, concepts of Immutability, Iteration , among other react bases, I managed to complete it after a few hours.

 ### Previews